 Open House Rome

-For a rare peek inside of Rome’s architectural and design wonders, make sure to check out some of the events during Open House Rome.
+For a rare peek inside of Rome’s architectural and design wonders, make sure to check out some of the events during Open House Rome, that this year turns 10!
 Part of a global event occurring throughout more than 30 cities every year, the event showcases beautiful architecture for all for free.
 There are five categories of places to check out: Abitare (visits to private apartments), Architettura del Quotidiano (little known buildings to many of the city’s residents), Factory e produzione creativa (new sites of innovation and creative production), Attraversare la storia (Rome’s buildings through the various historical ages), and Città della conoscenza (visiting the city’s sites of knowledge, culture and research).